UCT-MARiS/SISPS-EXP-SOH/Docs/UCT003 SoH Methodology.md

 |  `C14`  |      6.0 Ah      |     18.% |
 |  `C15`  |      6.5 Ah      |     11.% |

-> [!NOTE]
 > `C15` will end very near to the 10.5 V cut-off voltage.
-> Ensure the 10.5 V threshold is programmed as an alternate exit condition to handle this possibility.
+Ensure the 10.5 V threshold is programmed as an alternate exit condition to handle this possibility.
 Proceed normally if this occurs, the SoC estimates will simply be scaled to assume C15 is at 0% SoC.

 ### Low Temperature Storage